SofyDotAi/SofyAzureStaticWebappAction/README.md

-# Sofy Azure Webapp Integration
+# Sofy Azure Static Webapp Integration

 Sofy for Web integrates into your Azure Static Webapp CI/CD pipeline through Github actions.
 Sofy will monitor your website and send you exploratory testing results after every push with no input required.